SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Platform_SNMP.md

 To set the current values in the table as the normal reference for alarms, click the button **Normalize Alarms**.
 You can then view these references via the **Nominal** **Values** button at the bottom of the page.

+The following options are available in the right-click menu of the Task Manager table:

+- **Validate Processes**: Add the selected process(s) to the Processes Validation table.

+### Process Validation

+This page allows you to validate selected processes according to features such as count of active process instances in order to monitor inactive processes.

+The following options are available in the right-click menu of the Processes Validation table:

+- **Remove Processes**: Removes the selected process(s) from Processes Validation table.

+- **Add Process**: Allows you to add a process with the provided process name to the Processes Validation table.
+You can use this to add inactive processes.

 ### Services

 This page shows all active services that are being monitored from the **Service Monitor Config** page.